smuthusa/smuthusa.github.io/_pages/projects.md

 [Nokia [Alcatel-Lucent]](https://www.nokia.com/), Chennai, India, 2014-2019|
 ---|
-Project 6: Dev lead, Analytics AI|
+Project 6: Analytics AI|
 Developing a new analytics application from scratch on top existing platforms in a microservice era is full of fun and challenges and all learning stuff|
 Especially it requires to unlearn and relearn many of the known stuffs against distributed systems starting from multiple code repos, CI/CD, logging, monitoring, security to deploying into docker-kubernetes world|
-Project 5: Architect - DevOps team|
+Project 5: DevOps team|
 Migrating a 12 years old java based platform into a new DevOps CI based platform has a lot of fun and needs painstaking technical skills from dockerizing, shell commands, python, groovy, robot scripts etc|
-Especially it involves merging multiple GIT repo into one, groovy script adaptation from the scratch, and much more.
-I’ve led the team of two senior software engineers and successfully accomplished this goal|
+Especially it involves merging multiple GIT repo into one, groovy script adaptation from the scratch, and much more|
 Project 4 - Product:	[Network Analyzer – Copper & Fiber](https://www.nokia.com/networks/solutions/home-and-access-analytics/)|
 Designing features on top of micro services platforms gave me an opportunity to write software modules with high performance in large scales with auto scaling|
 Apart from designing, end-end feature development, fixing the scalability issues & performance tuning were the other fun things I did|